winsoft666/vlc-qt2/README.md

 # VLC-Qt Library

-**Fork from [vlc-qt](https://github.com/vlc-qt/vlc-qt), but the changes are huge!**
+**Fork from [vlc-qt](https://github.com/vlc-qt/vlc-qt), but the changes are huge!
+I do not guarantee compatibility with original author's versions!**

 VLC-Qt is a free library used to connect [Qt](http://qt.io) and [libVLC](http://videolan.org) libraries.
 It contains core classes for main media playback and also some GUI classes for faster media player development.

 VLC-Qt runs on supported versions of Linux, macOS and Windows.
 It is developed in cross-platform spirit so it may work on other systems but is not supported.

-## VLC-Qt 2.1 Qt/VLC versions
+## Qt/VLC versions
 **Since 2.1 release, support for some older Qt and VLC versions will be removed:**
  - Qt only support Qt5+
  - libVLC only support 2.1+

 Master branch is considered stable and working on all supported platforms.
 All development is made in branches.
 You can also find specific releases by browsing tags.

 ## Examples